-EDU 330 LA (MLL) Issues in Diversity
+EDU 310 LA (MLL) Issues in Diversity & World Culture

-A course that deals with the issues of multicultural education with emphasis on equity and justice dealing with gender, race, and class.
-Students will be exposed to classrooms that are examples of diversity at work.
-The expectation will be for critical analysis of society and the impact of diversity in the school.
+This course deals with issues of, equity and justice in education including gender, race, class, age, and non native English speakers while emphasizing the cultural diversity found in schools.
+Students will be exposed to educational situations that exemplify diversity, while reflecting on and grappling with such difficult subjects as religion, cultural competence, ethnocentricity, sexual orientation, and white privilege.
+Students are expected to engage in deep reflection and critical analysis of society and the impact of diversity in the school setting.
 3:0:3

-EDU 361 Ethics and Professionalism in the Classroom
+Ethics and Professionalism in the Classroom